angelgr-com/nau-frontend/README.md

 ## Features 📋

-Some hightlights about the features coded:
+Some hightlights about the coded features:

 ### Homepage

 https://github.com/angelgr-com/nau-frontend/blob/main/src/pages/Home.js

-- It is a **landing page** to showcase app features and encourage users to register.
+- It is a **landing page** to showcase app features and encourage users to register themselves.

-- **Mobile design** is considered from the beginning, so the app adapts the features card direction into columns when the screen is narrower.
+- **Mobile design** has been considered from the beginning, so the app adapts the features card direction into columns when the screen is narrower.

 - Feature texts are loaded using **props**: